daved01/ragcore/README.md

 All code in the main folder `docucite` must be tested and of high quality.
 The folder

+## Code quality

+Before submitting a PR, make sure the code in `docucite` is clean.
+We use the three tools:

+`pylint docucite/`
+`black docucite/`
+`mypy docucite/ --ignore-missing-imports --disable-error-code "annotation-unchecked""`

 ## Testing

 ## Ideas